Monte Carlo Quantum Computing: Introduction

-Bucking the common and popular belief, here I shall present a general and systematic solution to the dreaded sign problem, thus establish BPP$\,=\,$BQP, by identifying and characterizing a class of quantum Hamiltonians/systems called strongly frustration-free (SFF), whose ground state wavefunctions are locally determined and have a nodal structure that can be efficiently computed, in any submanifold involving a small number of dynamical variables associated with a constituent few-body interaction, up to a small tolerance of error probability.
+} {} Bucking the common and popular belief, here I shall \iftoggle{ForUSPTO} {disclose} {present} general and systematic solutions to the dreaded sign problem, thus establish BPP$\,=\,$BQP, by identifying and characterizing a class of quantum Hamiltonians/systems called separately frustration-free (SFF), whose Gibbs wavefunctions have a nodal structure that can be efficiently computed by solving a small subsystem involving a small number of dynamical variables associated with a constituent few-body interaction.
 When an SFF Hamiltonian is also fermionic stoquastic and spatially local, it is dubbed SFF fermionic Schr\"odinger (SFF-FS).
 Alternatively, when a general SFF Hamiltonian has each of its constituent few-body interactions essentially bounded, it is called SFF essentially bounded (SFF-EB).
-As a first theorem, it will be proved that any SFF-FS or SFF-EB Hamiltonian can be efficiently simulated on a classical probabilistic machine, in the sense that the ground state wavefunction or the Gibbs kernel function of any such Hamiltonian can be efficiently sampled via a Monte Carlo procedure on a classical probabilistic machine, subject to a polynomially small error in a properly defined sense.
+As a first \iftoggle{ForUSPTO} {Major Utility} {theorem}, it will be \iftoggle{ForUSPTO} {demonstrated} {proved} that any SFF-FS or SFF-EB Hamiltonian can be efficiently simulated on a classical probabilistic machine, in the sense that a Gibbs wavefunction of such a Hamiltonian can be efficiently sampled via a Monte Carlo procedure on a classical probabilistic machine, subject to a polynomially small error in a properly defined sense.
 Next, I will construct a special class of Hamiltonians/systems called SFF doubly universal (SFF-DU), that are both SFF-FS and SFF-EB consisting of distinguishable and interacting bi-fermions, each of which comprises two non-interacting identical spinless fermions moving in a three-well potential on a circle.
-Then as a second theorem, it will be proved that SFF-DU Hamiltonians/systems consisting of only bi-fermions are universal for quantum circuits and computations, as such, any many-body quantum system can be mapped onto and simulated by an SFF-DU system of bi-fermions.
+Then as a second \iftoggle{ForUSPTO} {Major Utility} {theorem}, it will be \iftoggle{ForUSPTO} {demonstrated} {proved} that SFF-DU Hamiltonians/systems consisting of only bi-fermions are universal for quantum circuits and computations, as such, any many-body quantum system can be mapped onto and simulated by an SFF-DU system of bi-fermions.